torigai/simplenewsletter/readme.txt

 	curl -sS https://getcomposer.org/installer | php
 	php composer.phar update

-In order to install the mysqldatabase, please follow the instructions in createDatabase.sql
+In order to install the mysqldatabase, please follow the instructions in createDatabase.sql.
+But before doing that you should decide on how you want to secure your administrational part (cf. the section on security below).

 In order to have the program use the correct paths and infos for emailing etc., configure customvars.php according to your needs.